ilielucianno/office-network-infrastructure/docs/network-diagram.md

 | 20 | Support | 192.168.20.0/24 | 192.168.20.1 | Support team laptops (internet only) |
 | 30 | Server | 192.168.30.0/24 | 192.168.30.1 | Odoo server, database |

+*Note: VLAN configuration remains on the MikroTik router.
+The TP-Link switches currently operate in default mode (all ports same VLAN).
+Future VLAN implementation is possible on the TL-SG108E.*

 ---

 ## Wireless SSIDs